-Prahlad Jani is an Indian monk who claims he hasn’t eaten any food nor drunk any water since 1940.
-He says he is kept alive by the Hindu goddess Amba and sunshine.
+Prahlad Jani was an Indian monk who claimed he hadn’t eaten any food nor drunk any water since 1940.
+He said he was kept alive by the Hindu goddess Amba and sunshine.
 Kind of like a solar panel?

-But breatharianism is extreme fasting; neither eating nor drinking - ever.
+But breatharianism is extreme fasting; neither eating nor drinking―ever.
 It is not possible to do this without dying within a few days.
-The human body adapts to starvation by first slowing down metabolism, then burning glucose.
+The human body adapts to starvation by first slowing down metabolism and then burning glucose.
 When that runs out it turns muscle into glucose before consuming fat.
 But, you’ll be dead before most of that happens because you can only survive seven to 10 days without water.